GoogleCloudPlatform/bigquery-utils/views/audit/README.md

 #### Usage Examples
 Change all occurrences of `YOUR_VIEW` to the full path to the view.

-* Run this query to see a detailed list of scripts which modified tables.
+* Run this query to see a detailed list of scripts.
 The results are ordered with the most recent event first, and then further ordering is applied using the script's job id and script run time.

   ```